polarfire-soc/icicle-kit-reference-design/Readme.md

 The SDIO SEL signals are now driven by MSS GPIO_2 bit 0 - this bit resets to output 0 selecting the eMMC configuration, to select an SD card configuration set GPIO_2 bit 0 high.

+HSS build v0.99.14 and greater has support for dynamic switching.

 **Note:** currently these updates are not fully supported by the Libero SoC design suite - to accomidate this the MPFS HAL has been updated with a define to allow dynamic switching - which will support the MPFS250T part on the Icicle Kit only and no other PolarFire SoC parts.
 As a result of this we will continue to provide separte eMMC and SD card scripts to generate MSS XML for each configuration until Libero SoC has full support for these updates.